Kerbalism/Kerbalism/README.md

 #DEFAULT PROFILE

-  At its core, Kerbalism is a framework that execute data-driven rules.
   A standard set of rules is provided, called the Default profile.
-It serve both as an example of what the framework can do, as well as providing a standard experience.
+It serve as an example of what the framework can do.

   It implement the following:
   - kerbals need resources to survive: food, water, oxygen